How to automatically use Warp Terminal's Subshells with "Warpify"

 printf '\eP$f{"hook": "SourcedRcFileForWarp", "value": { "shell": "bash" }}\x9c'

-See this article for further documentation on this: Warpify Subshells.
+See the official docs for further details: Warpify Subshells.